OctopusDeploy/docs/src/pages/docs/tenants/guides/multi-tenant-region/assigning-tenants-to-infrastructure.md

 ## Configuring targets for tenant deployments

 By default, deployment targets in Octopus Deploy aren't configured for tenanted deployments.
-To configure the target for tenanted deployments, navigate to **{{Infrastructure, Deployment Targets}}**
+To configure the target for tenanted deployments, navigate to **Infrastructure ➜ Deployment Targets**

 ![](/docs/tenants/guides/multi-tenant-region/images/octopus-deployment-targets.png "width=500")